Krish2650/springboot-doctor-appointment-system/README.md

-# springboot-doctor-appointment-system
-A Doctor Appointment System built with Spring Boot and JSP.
-This application allows users to view doctor details, book appointments, and confirm bookings.
-It follows the MVC architecture using Spring Boot controllers and Java models with JSP-based views.

 # 🏥 Spring Boot Doctor Appointment System

 A Doctor Appointment System built using **Spring Boot** and **JSP**.
 This app allows users to view doctor details, book appointments, and confirm bookings.
 It follows the **MVC architecture**, using controllers, services, repositories, and JSP views.